DanielTemesgen/4D-Graph-Template/README.md

 ### How
 The template works best with the anaconda python distribution.
-To copy the exact environment used to create this, create a conda environment from the yaml file (click [here](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for a how-to)
+To copy the exact environment used to create this, create a conda environment from the yaml file in this repo.
+Click [here](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for a how-to.

 ### Getting Started